Openlayer named a top 100 AI company of 2022 by CB Insights!

 Explainability

-Leveraging the power of explanations to build trustworthy ML models
+Leveraging how LIME works to build trustworthy ML

 Being able to produce explainable predictions lies at the center of trustworthy machine learning (ML).
-LIME, which is short for Local Interpretable Model-agnostic Explanations, is a technique that was created by Marco Tulio Ribeiro et al. at the University of Washington and can be used to explain the predictions made by any black-box classifier.
+LIME, which is short for Local Interpretable Model-agnostic Explanations, is a technique that can be used to explain the predictions made by any black-box classifier.

-In this post, we start by discussing the use of explanations in ML.
-Then, we go through the five steps followed by LIME to explain a particular model prediction.
-Finally, we illustrate a simple use of LIME in fraud detection and give pointers to references for further exploration, if this is a topic you are interested in.
+In this post, we start by discussing why explainability matters in ML.
+Then, we understand how LIME works by going through the five steps followed by the algorithm to explain a model prediction.
+Finally, we illustrate a simple use of LIME in churn prediction and give pointers to references for further exploration, if this is a topic you are interested in.

-Join thousands of practitioners and enthusiasts learning the secrets of building performant and explainable ML!
+Learn the secrets of performant and explainable ML

-The consequences of such a trade-off reflect directly in the types of ML approaches chosen by the industry.
-In highly regulated fields, for example, where there must always be a way to justify the model’s predictions, interpretable models, such as shallow decision trees or linear models with sparse features, are often chosen over more powerful alternatives.
+The consequences of such a trade-off appear in the types of ML approaches chosen by the industry.
+For example, in highly regulated fields where there must always be a way to justify the model’s predictions, interpretable models — such as shallow decision trees or linear models with sparse features — are often chosen over more powerful alternatives.

-LIME is a tool that is applicable to any black-box classifier.
+LIME is a technique that can be used with any black-box classifier.
 Its usefulness is based on the fact that instead of having to work only with intrinsically interpretable models and their limited capabilities, one can use any classifier and then generate explanations for individual predictions afterward, thus benefiting from the best of both worlds.

 Don’t worry if you didn’t understand everything by just reading the previous description.
-We now go through the five steps followed by LIME to generate an explanation.
+Let's go through the five steps followed by LIME to generate an explanation.

 Step 1: Choosing the sample to be explained